-The preparation of the EDC Report for the relevant Consent Authority should be undertaken by a member of The Australian Institute of Quantity Surveyors (AIQS), holding the Certified Quantity Surveyor (CQS) designation, or a Chartered Quantity Surveyor member of the Royal Institution of Chartered Surveyors (RICS), residing in the State of New South Wales.
-A schedule of AIQS members holding the CQS designation is freely available from the AIQS website (www.aigs.com.au).
+The preparation of the EDC Report for the relevant Consent Authority is to be undertaken by a member of The Australian Institute of Quantity Surveyors (AIQS), holding the Certified Quantity Surveyor (CQS) designation, or a Chartered Quantity Surveyor member of the Royal Institution of Chartered Surveyors (RICS), with demonstrated recent experience on NSW projects, and preferably residing in the State of New South Wales.
+A schedule of AIQS members holding the CQS designation is freely available from the AIQS website (www.aiqs.com.au).